liam-hart/liam-hart.github.io/content/post/midwest-cogsci-2023/index.md

   preview_only: true
 ---

-In Spring 2024, I co-presented a research poster at the **American Head and Neck Society (AHNS) Annual Meeting**, based on work conducted during my time as a Clinical Research Coordinator at **Henry Ford Health**.
+In Spring 2023, I presented a research poster at the **Midwest Cognitive Science Conference**, expanding on work I had previously shared at the Society for Text and Discourse.

-The poster was titled:
-**"Enhancing PROM Engagement: A Mixed Methods Approach to Reminder Interventions and Patient Preferences in Head and Neck Cancer."**

-This project was part of the **BRIGHT Trial**, led by Dr. Samantha Tam, and aimed to identify strategies for improving completion rates and patient satisfaction with electronic patient-reported outcome measures (PROMs).
-My role involved coordinating study visits, managing REDCap data, and contributing to qualitative data synthesis.

-This presentation marked my first experience disseminating clinical research at a national conference.
-It offered an important perspective on translational science, bridging patient-centered care and behavioral health research.

-Participating in this work expanded my methodological skills and deepened my appreciation for research that directly impacts patient outcomes.
+The poster, titled **"Beliefs Influence Argumentative Writing,"** continued our investigation into how belief change following persuasive reading impacts the way people write argumentative essays.
+This project was part of my ongoing work in the **Social Cognition Lab** at Grand Valley State University, led by Dr. Michael Wolfe.

+This conference offered an exciting opportunity to engage with researchers from across the region, share findings in a more interactive format, and refine how I communicated the practical implications of our study.
+It also marked one of my final undergraduate research milestones before graduating and heading to graduate school.

+Events like this helped me solidify my identity as a researcher and gave me valuable experience presenting in academic spaces.